DoktorMike/DoktorMike.github.io/_posts/2018-02-01-The-importance-of-context.md

 Let's create a correlated dummy dataset that will allow me to highlight my point.
-In this case we'll just sample our data from a two dimensional multivariate gaussian distribution specified by the mean vector $\mu_X$ and covariance matrix $\Sigma_X$.
-We will also create a response variable $y$ which is defined like
+In this case we'll just sample our data from a two dimensional multivariate gaussian distribution specified by the mean vector $$\mu_X$$ and covariance matrix $$\Sigma_X$$.
+We will also create a response variable $$y$$ which is defined like

 $$y_t\sim N(\mu_{y,t}, \sigma_y)$$